ppaulggit/CT_LimitAngleReconstruction_ResUaddNet/README.md

-This is a ResUaddNet basic using UNet but the concat operation change to add operatin, and combing the residual block.
+This is a ResUaddNet basic using UNet but the concat operation change to add operatin, and combing with the residual block.

 We set the angle interval is 10 degree, so the total projection number is 18(because